hddm-devs/hddm/README.rst

 How to cite
 ===========

-If HDDM was used in your research, please cite the publication_:
+If HDDM was used in your research, please cite the `publication`__:

 Wiecki TV, Sofer I and Frank MJ (2013).
 HDDM: Hierarchical Bayesian estimation of the Drift-Diffusion Model in Python.
 Front.
 Neuroinform.
 7:14. doi: 10.3389/fninf.2013.00014

-If you use the HDDMnn, HDDMnnRegressor, HDDMnnStimCoding or HDDMnnRL class, please cite the publication2_:
+If you use the HDDMnn, HDDMnnRegressor, HDDMnnStimCoding or HDDMnnRL class, please cite the `publication`__:

 Alexander Fengler, Lakshmi N Govindarajan, Tony Chen, Michael J Frank (2021).
 Likelihood approximation networks (LANs) for fast inference of simulation models in cognitive neuroscience. eLife 10:e65074. doi: 10.7554/eLife.65074